For everyone who is interested in starting kart racing, here is the information you may need:

 Many clubs can also offer the ARKS Novice Driver Test with their volunteer ARKS Examiner.
 Some have incentives or discounts if you join the club.
 (You must join a kart club in order to race).

-Only drivers who are intending to race in long circuit and are over 18 need a medical from 2016, and those needing an International licence, unless you cannot answer all the medical questions on the licence application form.
+Only drivers who are intending to race in long circuit and are over 60 need a medical, but they do need a vision test which can be free at Specsavers, and those needing an International licence do need a medical.
+If you cannot answer all the medical questions on the licence application form then Motorsport UK may ask for a medical by your doctor or further information which would prevent racing the next day after the test.

-Check out the classes on the Class Information page, there are karts from Bambino size for 6 – 8 year olds, then Cadets for 8 – 13 (likely changing to 8 – 12 for 2020), Juniors from 11/12 – 16 and seniors from year of 16th birthday ((16 for gearbox) to infinity.
+Check out the classes on the Class Information page, there are karts from Bambino size for 6 – 8 year olds, then Cadets for 8 – 12, Junior TKM from year of 11 for expierenced drivers (otherwise 11) to 16, Mini from 11 to 14, Juniors from 13 – 16 and seniors from year of 16th birthday ((16 for gearbox) to infinity.
 At the fastest end of the scale the geared karts can reach speeds of 100mph (250 National) or 90mph (KZ UK 125cc 6-speed)

 And if you don’t want to race, clubs are often looking for volunteer officials and marshals, contact the Secretary of the Club for more information.